apache/apisix/doc/control-api.md

 ## Control API Added via plugin

 Plugin can add its control API when it is enabled.
-If a plugin adds such control API, please refer each plugin's documentation for those APIs.
+If a plugin adds such control API, please refer to each plugin's documentation for those APIs.

 ## Plugin independent Control API